 I also decided to make a bigger version with bigger trees and and quilt blocks.

 Here’s where it’s going so far.
-And I’m not going to like, I am LOVING where this is going!
+And I’m not going to like, I am LOVING where this Christmas tree quilt is going!
 So today I’m going to share some quick instructions to make your own larger version of this fun, modern Christmas tree block!
+I’ve also updated this post with a video tutorial walk through for those who prefer video learning!

 Here is the pile of fabric that has been sitting in my sewing room for the past few weeks.
 They make me so happy.
 This project is a great one for busting through a lot of fabric stash.
 And they don’t necessarily need to be Christmas fabrics.
 Just pull your greens and reds together for a very Christmas-y look.